 The Project Owner is required to ensure that the collaboration agreement reflects the terms and conditions of the contract, including that the partners are bound by the same obligations as the Project Owner in so far as this is relevant for the partner's role in the project, and that the partners at all times are informed about relevant elements of the contract.
-The Project Owner must, among other things, ensure that the allocation is used in conformance with the provisions of the contract, and that the partners keep and report cost accounts as a basis for the preparation of project accounts that meet the requirements set out in the contract, cf. Section 5.
+The Project Owner must, among other things, ensure that the allocation is used in accordance with the contract, and that the partners that receive funding keep and submit cost accounts to the Project Owner as a basis for the preparation of project accounts that meet the requirements set out in the contract, cf. Section 6.